sw180283/comp120-evaluation/README.md

 ##Week 9

 The use of modules provided more opportunity for making my tinkering code more sophisticated as it allowed for calling a module from a different program, similar to how kivy calls other files into the code.
 The ability to predict an error is useful in giving guidance to the user should an error occur.

 We also examined the execution time of a program and how this scales with the project size.
 I am still unsure of the use of Big O and should ask for further guidance on this as I struggled during the socrative quiz.
 Having studied A level maths, I understood the common complexity classes graphs.

+For next week, I should attempt to ask my lecturer about my struggles or research more into the Big O.

 ##Week 10